 If ever I’ve hoped my friends would read and share a post, it’s now.
 It’s that important to me — and dare I suggest it should be that important to you, too?

 If you leave a comment (and I always hope you will) please do so with compassion.

 Thanks for visiting me here.

 *Featured image via Canva

 The Prevalence of Clergy Sexual Misconduct with Adults: A Research Study Executive Summary

 by Velour/MtnShepherdess ©

-Resource: Hope For Survivors, for those sexually abused by clergy (including adults)
+Resource: Hope For Survivors, for those sexually abused by clergy (including adults).
+Reblogged with permission.

 Kim R., a married woman and former ministry leader who was sexually preyed upon by her pastor (whom had preyed upon other vulnerable women too), attempted suicide in order to escape the abuse and the pain she was in from her pastor’s preying upon her.
 After being hospitalized in an in-patient program and receiving professional help from non-Christian counselors, she was strong enough to stand up to this abusive clergy member.
 Kim also reported that several other pastors at her ex-church had sexual relationships with women church members whom they too had preyed upon.